jarsp/ctf-vm/README.md

 Simple scripts for my ctf setup.

-Clone the repo and run with ./setup.sh INSTALL\_DIR to install into the given directory as the current user.
+Clone the repo and run with ./setup.sh INSTALL\_DIR inside the VMto install into the given directory as the current user.

-For Ubuntu VMs, probably 16.04 at least.
+An Ubuntu VM is required, probably 16.04 at least.

+Tested on:
+- 18.04